parvatibhuptai/parvatibhuptai/README.md

 * NASA Space Apps Global Nominee: Developed an interactive 3D planetary defense simulation.
 * IIT Kharagpur WASH Innovation Finalist: Engineered JAL-KAVACH, an IoT-driven water management platform future scope.
 * Technical Lead: Co-Head of the Tech Team for Recamp (Physical Sciences Forum)
-* And other lead roles in a few beloved forums!
+* And other lead roles in a few other forums!

   **What I'm Building:**
 - BIPV Digital Twin: An AI energy modeler using XGBoost and FastAPI to predict solar yields - currently working on building a 3d visualization aspect to it.